Stephen-Gates/report-gallery/docs/chatbot.md

 1. Which actions are planned to mitigate the risk by the individual Application owners?

 -->

+## Small talk

+People like to test the limits of a chatbot.
+It's good to respond to smalltalk.

+### Greetings

+1. How are you? / How are you doing/going?
+1. What’s up?
+1. Good morning/evening/afternoon/night
+1. Tell me something
+1. Ok / Yes / I’ll do that now
+1. Hello, Thank you, Goodbye
+1. How can you help me? / what can you do?
+1. Hi, my name is……
+1. Happy birthday!
+1. I have a question / can you help me?

+### Fun phrases

+1. Do you know a joke? / You’re funny!
+1. Do you love me? / I love you
+1. Will you marry me? / Are you single?
+1. Do you like people?
+1. Does Santa Claus exist?
+1. Are you part of the Matrix?
+1. You’re cute / beautiful / handsome
+1. Do you have a hobby?
+1. You’re smart / clever / intelligent
+1. Tell me about your personality

+### Phrases from users that are NOT HAPPY

+1. !#$#% (swear words)
+1. You’re annoying / you suck / you’re boring/bad /crazy
+1. I want to speak to a human / live agent / customer service
+1. Don’t you speak English?!
+1. I want the answer NOW!

+### Testing questions

+1. Are you human? / Are you a robot?
+1. What is your name?
+1. How old are you? / What’s your age?
+1. What day is it today?
+1. What do you do with my data? / Do you save what I say?
+1. Who made you?
+1. Which languages can you speak?
+1. What is your mother’s name?
+1. Where do you live?
+1. What’s the weather like today?
+1. Are you expensive?
+1. Who’s your boss / master?
+1. Do you get smarter?

 <!-- link reference: link "tool tip" -->
 <!-- does link have a .. and/or / in front? https://www.mkdocs.org/user-guide/writing-your-docs/#linking-to-pages-->